wesleycamargo/azure-docs.pt-br/articles/mobile-services/mobile-services-android-get-started-offline-data.md

 	Isso é onde você define a tabela de sincronização.

-4. Para lidar com a inicialização do armazenamento local, no método `onCreate`, adicione as linhas a seguir depois de criar a instância `MobileServiceClient`:
+4. Para manipular a inicialização do repositório local, no método `onCreate`, adicione as seguintes linhas depois de criar a instância `MobileServiceClient`:

 			// Saves the query which will be used for pulling data mPullQuery = mClient.getTable(ToDoItem.class).where().field("complete").eq(false);